This wepbage gives a provisional outline for the exhibition.

 Coal, stained glass and lead 16 x 16 x 8 cm.

 If human civilisation is to survive, most fossil carbon must be left in the ground.
-These four pieces of coal are safely encased in cubes of hand-made, mouth-blown stained-glass from Poland.
-By keeping the carbon in the ground we can mitigate climate change, slowing down the rate of warmiong and the rate of sea level rise, giving more time for adaptation and lessening the impact of forced migration.
+Four pieces of coal are safely encased in cubes of hand-made, mouth-blown stained-glass from Poland.
+By keeping the carbon in the ground we can mitigate climate change, slowing down the rate of warming and the rate of sea level rise, giving more time for adaptation and lessening the impact of forced migration.
 The Hawkmoth Effect ensures uncertainty about the rates of change but we are sure of the direction of travel.

 A streetfood seller on the Sukhumvit Road, Thailand.